 So if you’ve made it this far, you will have learned that the factors that drive satiety and hedonic overeating are related but different.

-• But modern processed foods take this to the next level and combine these energy sources to hit our bliss point for each energy source precisely.
+- But modern processed foods take this to the next level.
+They combine these energy sources to precisely hit our bliss point for each energy source.

 Action Steps

-Avoiding foods with a higher kryptonite score would be wise if you’re trying to lose weight.
-Don’t have them in the house — because you know you will eat them when times get tough — and try to avoid places exposed to them and habitually consume them.
+If you’re trying to lose weight, it would be wise to avoid foods with a higher kryptonite score.
+Don’t have them in the house—because you know you will eat them when times get tough—and try to avoid places exposed to them and habitually consume them.
 Once you remove kryptonite foods from your environment, you will be able to trust your healthy appetite signals.

 Kryptonite foods usually contain a long list of ingredients, with most of their energy coming from a combination of refined grains, refined sugar and industrial seed oils with flavours to make them palatable, colouring to make them look great, and perhaps some added synthetic vitamins to cover for the absence of nutrients in the raw ingredients.